Locating and Editing Factual Associations in GPT: Method Implementation Details

 \subsection{[GPT-2 XL, GPT-J] Model Editor Networks with Gradient Decomposition (MEND)}

 \citet{mend} learn a rank-1 decomposition of the negative log likelihood gradient with respect to some subset of $\theta_G$ (in practice, this amounts to several of the last few layers of the transformer network).
-Again, for fair comparison, we train a version of MEND (MEND-CF) on the same holdout of \cfd that KE-CF was trained on.
-Similar to KE, hyperparameters for training and test-time inference were adopted from default configurations.
+Again, for fair comparison, we train new versions of MEND (MEND-zsRE, MEND-CF) on the same sets that KE-zsRE and KE-CF were trained on.
+Similar to KE, hyperparameters for training and test-time inference are adopted from default configurations.